gambitph/Stackable/readme.txt

 = 3.0.0 =
 * New: New version 3 blocks (old version 2 blocks will still be available)
+* New: Completely new way to use Stackable blocks
+* New: Now very lightweight
+* New: Advanced Columns which are immensely responsive (you can control how they collapse in tablet and mobile)
+* New: Style blocks when they're hovered
+* New: Dyanmic Breakpoints
+* New: Stackable Custom Fields (premium)
+* New: Use Dynamic Content in images, buttons, and other content (premium)
+* New: Motion Effects (premium)
+* New: Conditionally Display blocks (premium)
+* New: A lot more

 = 2.17.1 =
 * Fixed: Compatibility fix with Toolset